rnabioco/rbi-website/content/post/2020/covid-19.md

 CDPHE are short-staffed and may also be able to use volunteers to help with inventory and paperwork.

 Please fill out this [Google Form](https://forms.gle/kJLZNnPznXLq7SM76) with your expertise and contact information.
 We'll be in touch if we need you help.

-## Lab Supplies

-{{% alert note %}}
-The most current list of needed supplies is on this [Google Sheet](https://docs.google.com/spreadsheets/d/1kHaE2AnRYQj_91f5Lwq891R44S9v79KMXDu-G_VkP9M/edit#gid=161763722).
-{{% /alert %}}

-If you can help or donate supplies, please fill out this [Google Form](https://forms.gle/UBLnYPnci1JKQP7X8) so we can coordinate donations.
-We are collecting supplies on the loading docks of RC1 South and North and will plan to make a trip to CDPHE with accumulated supplies at 12:00 PM each day as long as the campus is open.

-Some supplies, such as RNA extraction kits, are specific to the eventual COVID-19 test used by our local public health facility.
-Other supplies, such as PPE, are not.
-Also, please note that although some supplies (such as RNA extraction kits) need to be an exact match, many (such as barrier tips) do not.
-We have noted these points next to each item.

-**NOTE**: Please do not make large purchases of supplies simply to help with the emergency.
-At this point it may do more harm than good.
-In addition, please be cognizant of donations bought with NIH funds, we may have some auditing to do later on.
-We have lists of donations accrued via the donation form.

-### Personal protective equipment

-Supplies of N95 masks, gowns, sleeves, and gloves at CDPHE are critically low.

-### Filter tips

-It's not clear currently whether more tips are needed.
-Thanks for all your donations.

-### RNA Extraction Kits

-If you have reagents for the Thermo King Fisher, please get in touch.

-These kits are in short supply and currently rate-limiting for testing:

-- QIAGEN with QIAmp DSP Viral RNA Mini Kit
-- QIAGEN EZ1 Advanced XL with EZ1 DSP Virus Kit
-- QIAGEN QIAcube with QIAmp DSP Viral RNA Mini Kit
-- Roche MagNA Pure LC with Total Nucleic Acid Kit
-- Roche MagNA Pure Compact with Nucleic Acid Isolation Kit I
-- Roche MagNA Pure 96 with DNA and Viral NA Small Volume Kit

-## Lab Equipment

-** COMING SOON **

 ## Other ways to help